Building community capacity to promote child wellbeing and achieve equity.

 View the recording and slides from our virtual tour of the NOW Innovation Forum.

-The NOW Innovation Forum is an initiative of the Vital Village Network at Boston Medical Center.
+The NOW Innovation Forum is an initiative of the Vital Village Networks at Boston Medical Center.

 NOW Innovation Forum members can network with peer communities, share best practices, contribute resources to the repository, and access learning tools, webinars, podcasts, and monthly communications.
-Check out the Member FAQ Guide for more information about member benefits.
+Check out the Member FAQ Guide for more information about member benefits - it's free to sign up!

 Learn more about NOW's levers of community change — components we believe are critical to ensure the equitable transformation and alignment of community systems to move those most impacted by inequity from margin to center.
 Read more to find resources and tools designed to build capacity around these fundamental areas.